ktariqm/ResumeProj/README.md

 # ResumeProj
-For an API Endpoint to output resume as JSON
+For an API Endpoint to output a JSON file.

-This is a work in progress.
-It currently reads a JSON file and outputs it as JSON.
+This a work in progress.